 The game quickly proved to be unlike any other on the Wii, or most preceding JRPGs for that matter.
 Rather than the traditional, relatively slow-paced experience commonly associated with the genre, Xenoblade Chronicles took many cues from western RPGs like Oblivion and Skyrim, putting the player into a vast open world and letting them explore it at their leisure, interacting with NPCs, getting quests and farming items for a variety of means (primarily crafting new equipment).
 Combat in the game was no different, with the player seamlessly shifting into a fighting mode as they approached enemies and just as easily shifting back out once the threat was gone.

-Xenoblade's combat system itself is very atypical for a JRPG.
+Xenoblade's combat system itself is very atypical for a JRPG; in fact it seems to take cues from MMORPGs more than anything else.
 Taking place in real time and exhuming the usual complement of elemental spells, buffs and debuffs common to the genre, Xenoblade's combat system has a much different approach in its strategy.
 Standard attacks are done automatically within Xenoblade's combat system, adding a degree of automation to the battle and leaving the player free to watch the battle and select skills from a character's action menu to counter specific threats.
 A major focus of the game's combat is "aggro" - drawing attacks away from one's weaker characters toward more defensive ones.
 Simply put, the more damage one does, the more enemies are apt to target them.
 Healing one's allies also draws aggro, which puts healing-focused characters at risk.
 However, some characters, such as the tank character Dunban, have skills that allow them to draw enemy focus to themselves, where he can then quickly shift into a defensive stance to greatly reduce the damage he takes (at the cost of attacking and mobility).
 Shulk has an ability to cut his current aggro level down to a fraction by making himself momentarily invisible, which plays into this strategy as well - he can draw aggro by doing damage, then quickly shift away and escape once he begins taking too much damage, heal himself, and leap back into the fight.
-Atypically for the genre, skills are also not fueled by "magic points" or any similar mechanic, instead relying on a period of cooldown that can only be recharged over time or by landing normal attacks.
+Also atypically for the genre, skills are also not fueled by "magic points" or any similar mechanic, instead relying on a period of cooldown that can only be recharged over time or by landing normal attacks.

 Following up on this, Xenoblade's character archetypes are much less influenced by typical JRPG ones and are actually much more akin to those seen in MMORPGs.
 Dunban and Reyn primarily serve as tanks, for example, having relatively high HP and decent attacks, but mostly being focused on absorbing damage in place of characters with their high HP, defense and aggro-drawing abilities.
 Shulk, Riki and Melia primarily work as support by buffering allies and inflicting status effects on enemies.
 None completely fit into these archetypes, however - Shulk, for example, has healing abilities as well as a few effective attacks mixed into his repertoire, while Riki has odd abilities like putting all enemies in an area (and himself) to sleep, or an attack that cancels all debuffs on a single enemy, but doing extra damage for each one it removes.
 Riki also has the odd distinction of having more base HP than any other character (even the party tanks), allowing him to take a few more hits than one might expect.
 Melia may be the best example of this, however - she summons up to three "elements" at a time to serve as buffers; however, these elements are also used to perform attacks, removing that buffer from the party to damage the enemy.
 The player must carefully manage which elements to keep in effect and which ones to attack with, as well as time their usage properly so the party isn't caught without them at an inopportune time.